|

 Please note:

-IBEX sky maps, calibration data, and other products posted here were
+IBEX sky maps, calibration data, and other products posted here

-data products are continually evolving and being improved as we learn
+are continually evolving and being improved as we learn

 more and improve our analysis techniques.
 The IBEX team is delighted